 Accessible Restroom – The Cedar has installed a single-unit, all-gender, ADA accessible restroom near the front entrance of the venue to accommodate patrons of all needs.

-Assistive Listening – The Cedar has six assistive listening devices are available day of show and beforehand at request.
+Assistive Listening – The Cedar has assistive listening devices available day of show and beforehand at request.

-- If a patron is interested in using an assistive listening device, please request 3 days in advance by contacting our box office at 612-338-2674 or firstname.lastname@example.org.
+- If a patron is interested in requesting an assistive listening device in advance of the show, they can contact our box office at 612-338-2674 or firstname.lastname@example.org

 Advisory Committee: The Cedar currently has an advisory committee and compliance committee to manage accessibility detail and improvement.
 Any questions or concerns can be made at 612-338-2674.

 To become an access partner, serve on the access committee, or for general questions and feedback about accessibility, please contact us at 612-338-2674 ext 103.